View All Tutors

 Ryan Li

-Palo Alto Office Director, Biology Co-Department Head, Test Prep & Academic Tutor
+Palo Alto Office Director, Test Prep & Academic Tutor

 I was born in Boston but raised primarily in the San Jose area.
 I went to Monta Vista High School and was accepted into Vanderbilt University, where I completed my Bachelor’s degree in molecular and cellular biology.
 At Monta Vista and Vanderbilt, I noticed that there were two distinct groups of educators: teachers who lectured most of the time without involving student interaction, and those who actively sought to incorporate students into the lesson plan.
 As a student, I appreciated my teachers in the second group because I was getting hands-on experience that could not be replaced with even the most thorough lectures, and I follow that model with my own teaching now.
 Going through both a competitive high school and college also taught me the necessity of pushing myself harder and never being complacent – something can always be improved.